If you enjoy what I have put together please consider donating any amount to support and help me to keep this valuable research going. Thanks!!

 Also on the bill: Calvin James, Denny Mitchell, Lewis Rich, The Other Two, Barry J. Saich, Paul Christian.
 The show was devised and produced by David M. Meyer.

-Friday, August 27, 1965
+Friday, August 27 or September 3, 1965

-The Preachers' first and only single, 'Hole In My Soul / Too Old In The Head' (Columbia DB 7680), was released only in the UK.
+The Preachers first and only single, 'Hole In My Soul / Too Old In The Head' (Columbia DB 7680), was released only in the UK.

 Sunday, November 7, 1965: Bromel Club, Bromley Court Hotel, Bromley Hill, London Borough of Bromley, Greater London